tjmoore/SignalRGatewayTunnel/README.md

 This is a rough proof of concept of a Gateway tunnel using SignalR

+In concept it's similar to this solution using Yarp as a tunnelling proxy with web sockets, however had difficulty getting it to work and ended up with a solution without Yarp. https://github.com/davidfowl/YarpTunnelDemo.
+Possibly it was just an environment/configuration issue.
+This solution uses Aspire which makes it easier to create the environment and debug.

 **This shouldn't be relied upon as production ready, nor expect to be stable or secure**

 ## Components